sazhang02/3110-Final-Project/INSTALL.md

 1. Download the source code or clone our git repository
 2. Open your terminal and change directory (aka `cd`) to the repository
-3. If you are on Windows, you must open Xming (Mac should automatically open XQuartz)
+3. If you are on Windows, you must open Xming (Mac should automatically open XQuartz) and run `export DISPLAY=:0`
 4. Run `make play` to open the game